MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/listview.md

 }
 ```

-The `NativeListView` is created in the portable class library (PCL) project and defines the API for the custom control.
+The `NativeListView` is created in the .NET Standard library project and defines the API for the custom control.
 This control exposes an `Items` property that is used for populating the `ListView` with data, and which can be data bound to for display purposes.
 It also exposes an `ItemSelected` event that will be fired whenever an item is selected in a platform-specific native list control.
 For more information about data binding, see [Data Binding Basics](~/xamarin-forms/xaml/xaml-basics/data-binding-basics.md).

 <a name="Consuming_the_Custom_Control" />

 ## Consuming the Custom Control

-The `NativeListView` custom control can be referenced in Xaml in the PCL project by declaring a namespace for its location and using the namespace prefix on the control.
+The `NativeListView` custom control can be referenced in Xaml in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the control.
 The following code example shows how the `NativeListView` custom control can be consumed by a XAML page:

 ```xaml
 <ContentPage ...